VinGarcia/ksql/README.md

 ### Running the ksql tests (for contributors)

-The tests run in real database instances so the easiest way to have them working is to just start them using docker-compose:
+The tests run in dockerized database instances so the easiest way to have them working is to just start them using docker-compose:

 ```bash
 docker-compose up -d